luke-gav/WowClassicGrindBot/README.md

 If a given Talent `name` must be known by the player then you can use this requirement.

 Useful to determine when the given Talent is learned.
-Also can specify how many points have to be spent minimium with `rank`.
+Also can specify how many points have to be spent minimium with `rank` which can be constant or a variable in `IntVariables`

-Formula: `Talent:[name]:[rank]`.
+Formula: `Talent:[name]:[rank/IntVariablesKey]`.
 The `name` only works with the English client name.

 e.g.